bgawalt/deep_mine/README.md

 `deep_mine.py` only has one true agent implemented right now: `DeepMineRandom`.
-Its `MineProbability` method just picks random values between 0 and 1 and totally ignores any information you provide it.
+Its `MineProbability` method just picks random values between 0 and 1 and totally ignores any neighborhood information you provide it.

 There's another class, `DeepMineLearner`, which currently has a method for fetching and parsing training data out of the Dig History table.
 This will